MathieuSoysal/Java-Maven-Project-Template/README.md

 ## Use template

-To use this template, you just have to click on "use template" on the main page of this repository, or you can copy/paste this repository.
+To use this template, you just have to click on "Use this template" on the main page of this repository, or you can copy/paste this repository.

 ## Template configuration :